zahidalidev/CS-Material/ROR.md

 ### Web Application Development
 - How the Web Works: A Primer for Newcomers to Web Development (or anyone, really) (https://silo.tips/download/web-application-development-2)
 (Read both parts of the above article, link to second part is at the end of the provided link) (https://www.freecodecamp.org/news/how-the-web-works-a-primer-for-newcomers-to-web-development-or-anyone-really-b4584e63585c/)

+### HTTP VS HTTPS
+- HTTPS is HTTP with encryption.
+The only difference between the two protocols is that HTTPS uses TLS (SSL) to encrypt normal HTTP requests and responses.
+As a result, HTTPS is far more secure than HTTP.
+A website that uses HTTP has http:// in its URL, while a website that uses HTTPS has https://.

+### UDP vs TCP
+- TCP is a connection-oriented protocol, whereas UDP is a connectionless protocol.
+A key difference between TCP and UDP is speed, as TCP is comparatively slower than UDP.
+Overall, UDP is a much faster, simpler, and efficient protocol, however, retransmission of lost data packets is only possible with TCP.

+### Application server vs Web server
+- A **web server** accepts and fulfills requests from clients for static content (i.e., HTML pages, files, images, and videos) from a website.
+Web servers handle HTTP requests and responses only.
+- An **application server** exposes business logic to the clients, which generates dynamic content.
+It is a software framework that transforms data to provide the specialized functionality offered by a business, service, or application.
+Application servers enhance the interactive parts of a website that can appear differently depending on the context of the request.